 Before getting started with upgrading, you should check to see which version your PC is running.
-To do so, head to the search box in the Windows 10 taskbar, or click on the Start Menu.
+To do so, head to the search box in the Windows 10 Taskbar, or click on the Start Menu.
 Next, type in About.

 In the list of results that appear, click on About Your PC.
 This should launch a settings window.
 Scroll down to the bottom portion of the screen, and check under Windows Specifications.
 There, you should see which version of Windows you’re running.
 If it lists Windows 10 Pro, then there will be no need to upgrade.
 If not, proceed to Step 2.